Fact-checked

 Contraindications

-• increased intolerance to medication, heparin and products obtained from pork organs;
+• increased intolerance to the drug, heparin and products obtained from pig organs;

 • severe blood clotting disorder and frequent active bleeding;

-• a history of suspected or diagnosed thrombocytopenia, immunologically associated with heparin;
+• suspected or diagnosed history of thrombocytopenia immunologically associated with heparin;

-• trauma or surgery in the area of auditory and visual organs, as well as the brain;
+• injuries or operations in the area of the auditory and visual organs, as well as the brain;

-• diseases in which the likelihood of bleeding is increased (peptic ulcer, hemorrhagic stroke and cerebral aneurysm).
+• diseases that increase the risk of bleeding (peptic ulcer, hemorrhagic stroke and cerebral aneurysm).

-Caution is required when using in persons with insufficient kidney function, high blood pressure, urolithiasis, diseases of the retina and iris of the eye, and in addition, if there is a history of gastric ulcer and lumbar puncture is performed.
+Caution is required when used in individuals with renal insufficiency, high blood pressure, urolithiasis, diseases of the retina and iris, as well as in the presence of a history of gastric ulcer and a history of lumbar puncture.

 Most often, the use of drugs causes ecchymosis or pain and hematoma in the area of the injection.

-Sometimes bleeding develops in the mucous membranes of the gastrointestinal tract and the urogenital tract, as well as signs of allergies.
+Sometimes bleeding develops in the mucous membranes of the gastrointestinal tract and urogenital tract, as well as signs of allergy.

-Occasionally, anaphylactic symptoms appear (itching, dyspnea, bronchial spasm, fever, swelling of the larynx and urticaria, as well as vomiting and nausea).
+Occasionally, anaphylactic symptoms (itching, dyspnea, bronchial spasm, fever, swelling of the larynx and urticaria, as well as vomiting and nausea) appear.

 Overdose

-The main symptom of an overdose is bleeding.
-At the same time, taking into account the likelihood of thrombosis and the severity of hemorrhage, a decision is made regarding drug withdrawal.
-If the hemorrhage is weak, specific therapy is not required, and if severe bleeding occurs, it is necessary to introduce protamine sulfate in a portion of 1.4 mg / 100 IU of antifactor-Xa.
+The main symptom of overdose is bleeding.
+In this case, taking into account the probability of thrombosis and the severity of hemorrhage, a decision is made to discontinue the drug.
+If hemorrhage is mild, no specific therapy is required, and if severe bleeding occurs, protamine sulfate should be administered in a dose of 1.4 mg/100 IU of antifactor-Xa.

 Interactions with other drugs

-It is forbidden to combine bemiparin with other drugs that have an anticoagulant effect and can reduce the rate of platelet aggregation.
+It is prohibited to combine bemiparin with other drugs that have an anticoagulant effect and can reduce the rate of platelet aggregation.

-You can not use the medicine together with dextran and systemic GCS, because with such a combination, there is an increase in the likelihood of bleeding.
+The drug should not be used together with dextran and systemic GCS, because such a combination increases the risk of bleeding.

-Cybor should be used with caution in conjunction with drugs that contribute to the onset of hyperkalemia.
+Cibor should be used with caution in combination with drugs that promote the development of hyperkalemia.

-You can not mix the drug with other drugs that are administered parenterally.
+The drug must not be mixed with other drugs that are administered parenterally.

 Storage conditions